openAMRobot/.github/profile/README.md

 # OpenAMRobot: affordable Autonomous Dual-arm Mobile Robot

-We are a robotics team from the Mechatronics Lab at BHT University (Berlin), developing a single end-to-end mobile manipulation system built as a modular architecture that combines mobile platform, dual-arm manipulation, and CV/ML-based perception.
+OpenAMRobot is an affordable, open-source autonomous dual-arm mobile robot platform developed by a robotics team at the Mechatronics Lab of BHT University (Berlin).
+The project focuses on building a modular, end-to-end mobile manipulation system that combines a mobile base, robotic arm integration, adjustable linear lift for the arms, and AI-based perception into a single, production-oriented architecture.
+OpenAMRobot is designed not as a fixed product, but as a flexible platform that can be adapted, extended, and deployed across different industrial and research scenarios.

 Our mission is to make advanced mobile robotics accessible by providing high-quality, open-source, production-oriented designs that help SMEs, entrepreneurs, and specialists build reliable, affordable autonomous robots without reinventing foundational technology.